Brackets-Themes/Nature/README.md

-# Earth Theme
+# Nature Theme

-* The Nature Dark Theme for Brackets!
+* The Nature is a Dark Theme for Brackets!

 # How to install